Home

 This country needs a thorough and complete moral and spiritual reformation.
 It needs families that teach and demonstrate moral and spiritual values and classroom teachers allowed by the courts to reinforce these values.
 And churches that refrain from clamoring over maldistribution of income so as to teach the moral law: declining ridiculous excuses like, "hey, you've got your morality, I've got mine, where's the problem?"
 Race doesn't or shouldn't come into moral matters.
 Between good, honest, hard-working people of whatever race there's no qualitative difference.
 Among barbarians and vandals of whatever race, there's no qualitative difference either.

 So where do we go from here?
-The U.S. appears to be fading fast these days.
+U.S. influence appears to be fading fast these days.
+If Egypt or Jordan adopts Sharia law, Israel will be threatened.
 Will the U.S. fail eventually.
-It is prophesied to do so.
+Some prophesies seem to say so.
 What must those called by God do?
-The most important thing we can do it to be sure we are close to God...so close that we stand for what is right and depend upon him to provide us with protection.
+The most important thing we can do it to be sure we are close to God...so close that we stand for what is right and depend upon Him to provide us with protection.

 Psa 121 I lift up my eyes to the hills, from which comes my help. {2} My help comes from the LORD, the Maker of heaven and earth. {3} He will not let your foot slip-- he who watches over you will not slumber; {4} indeed, he who watches over Israel will neither slumber nor sleep. {5} The LORD watches over you-- the LORD is your shade at your right hand; {6} the sun will not harm you by day, nor the moon by night. {7} The LORD will keep you from all harm-- he will watch over your life; {8} the LORD will watch over your coming and going both now and forevermore.

-Secondly, we must be resolved that, as we get closer to the end, things are going to get continually worse.
+Secondly, we must accept that, as we get closer to the end, things are going to get continually worse.

 Ezek 9:4 .....
 "Go throughout the city of Jerusalem and put a mark on the foreheads of those who grieve and lament over all the detestable things that are done in it."